 This Teacher's Guide is designed to assist the educator in using the CD-ROM.
-Presented in an easy-to-use format, the guide provides information to facilitate learning about fire in Florida.
-To assist in the learning experience, each of the content areas on the CD-ROM includes grade level, subjects, concepts, skills and correlations to the Florida Sunshine State Standards.
+Presented in an easy-to-use format, the guide provides information to facilitate learning about fire.
+To assist in the learning experience, each of the content areas on the CD-ROM includes grade level, subjects, concepts, skills and correlations to state educational standards.
 A brief introduction to each topic is provided along with an activity to reinforce the content.

 Using this CD-ROM and Teacher's Guide, along with the contact list provided and a little imagination, the educator can lead students into an exploration of many subjects.
-Together, they can go well beyond merely understanding the role that fire has played (and continues to play) in shaping Florida's ecosystems and providing habitat for Florida's abundant wildlife.
+Together, they can go well beyond merely understanding the role that fire has played (and continues to play) in shaping ecosystems and providing habitat for wildlife.

-The Florida Wildfire Prevention CD-ROM is primarily designed for use in 4^{th} - 6^{th} grade classrooms, but can be used with a wide variety of audiences.
+The Wildfire Prevention CD-ROM is primarily designed for use in 4th- 6th grade classrooms, but can be used with a wide variety of audiences.
 It is primarily intended for single-user or small group settings.